Magna International (NYSE:MGA) Sees Strong Trading Volume

-Magna International Inc. (NYSE:MGA) (TSE:MG) saw unusually-strong trading volume on Friday .
-Approximately 45,084 shares were traded during trading, a decline of 97% from the previous session’s volume of 1,587,438 shares.The stock last traded at $96.99 and had previously closed at $95.40.
+Magna International Inc. (NYSE:MGA) (TSE:MG) saw unusually-strong trading volume on Thursday .
+Approximately 149,215 shares were traded during mid-day trading, a decline of 91% from the previous session’s volume of 1,583,502 shares.The stock last traded at $95.99 and had previously closed at $99.18.

-A number of analysts recently commented on MGA shares.
-Wells Fargo & Company started coverage on Magna International in a research report on Wednesday, March 31st.
-They set an “equal weight” rating and a $96.00 price objective for the company.
-Zacks Investment Research cut Magna International from a “strong-buy” rating to a “hold” rating and set a $100.00 price objective for the company. in a research report on Friday.
-TD Securities upped their price objective on Magna International from $85.00 to $100.00 and gave the company a “buy” rating in a research report on Monday, February 22nd.
-Barclays upgraded Magna International from an “equal weight” rating to an “overweight” rating in a research report on Thursday, April 15th.
-Finally, Morgan Stanley upgraded Magna International from an “underweight” rating to an “equal weight” rating and upped their price target for the stock from $61.00 to $96.00 in a research report on Tuesday.
-Four analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus target price of $84.73.
+A number of equities research analysts have issued reports on MGA shares.
+Morgan Stanley upgraded shares of Magna International from an “underweight” rating to an “equal weight” rating and increased their target price for the stock from $61.00 to $96.00 in a research report on Tuesday, April 20th.
+Raymond James increased their target price on shares of Magna International from $61.50 to $85.00 and gave the stock a “market perform” rating in a research report on Monday, February 22nd.
+Zacks Investment Research downgraded shares of Magna International from a “strong-buy” rating to a “hold” rating and set a $100.00 target price for the company. in a research report on Friday, April 23rd.
+Barclays upgraded shares of Magna International from an “equal weight” rating to an “overweight” rating in a research report on Thursday, April 15th.
+Finally, KeyCorp increased their price target on shares of Magna International from $98.00 to $105.00 and gave the stock an “overweight” rating in a research note on Tuesday.
+Four investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and an average target price of $85.40.

-The company also recently declared a quarterly dividend, which was paid on Friday, March 19th.
-Shareholders of record on Friday, March 5th were issued a dividend of $0.43 per share.
-This represents a $1.72 annualized dividend and a yield of 1.76%.
-The ex-dividend date of this dividend was Thursday, March 4th.
-This is a boost from Magna International’s previous quarterly dividend of $0.40.
-Magna International’s dividend payout ratio (DPR) is currently 26.45%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 19th.
+Stockholders of record on Friday, March 5th were issued a dividend of $0.43 per share.
+This represents a $1.72 dividend on an annualized basis and a dividend yield of 1.79%.
+This is an increase from Magna International’s previous quarterly dividend of $0.40.
+The ex-dividend date was Thursday, March 4th.
+Magna International’s dividend payout ratio (DPR) is presently 19.83%.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Hillsdale Investment Management Inc. grew its holdings in Magna International by 24.5% during the 1st quarter.
-Hillsdale Investment Management Inc. now owns 203,800 shares of the company’s stock valued at $17,954,000 after buying an additional 40,100 shares in the last quarter.
-QV Investors Inc. purchased a new position in Magna International during the 1st quarter valued at approximately $42,744,000.
-FDx Advisors Inc. purchased a new position in Magna International during the 1st quarter valued at approximately $262,000.
-HighPoint Advisor Group LLC purchased a new position in Magna International during the 1st quarter valued at approximately $920,000.
-Finally, Valeo Financial Advisors LLC grew its holdings in Magna International by 692.7% during the 1st quarter.
-Valeo Financial Advisors LLC now owns 1,189 shares of the company’s stock valued at $105,000 after buying an additional 1,039 shares in the last quarter.
-Institutional investors and hedge funds own 59.46% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the company.
+Carroll Financial Associates Inc. bought a new position in Magna International during the 1st quarter valued at about $35,000.
+Parallel Advisors LLC lifted its holdings in Magna International by 38.8% during the 1st quarter.
+Parallel Advisors LLC now owns 597 shares of the company’s stock valued at $53,000 after purchasing an additional 167 shares during the last quarter.
+Liberty Wealth Management LLC bought a new position in Magna International during the 4th quarter valued at about $50,000.
+Valeo Financial Advisors LLC lifted its holdings in Magna International by 692.7% during the 1st quarter.
+Valeo Financial Advisors LLC now owns 1,189 shares of the company’s stock valued at $105,000 after purchasing an additional 1,039 shares during the last quarter.
+Finally, Distillate Capital Partners LLC acquired a new stake in Magna International in the 4th quarter valued at about $101,000.
+59.46% of the stock is owned by institutional investors.

 Magna International Inc designs, engineers, and manufactures components, assemblies, systems, subsystems, and modules for original equipment manufacturers of vehicles and light trucks worldwide.
 The company operates through four segments: Body Exteriors & Structures, Power & Vision, Seating Systems, and Complete Vehicles.